 How to Write a Patient Case Study: A Complete UK Nursing Guide

+Learning how to write a patient case study is an essential skill for UK university students.
 A patient case study examines a single patient's care in depth, linking presentation, assessment, intervention and evidence to demonstrate clinical reasoning.
 It is a common nursing and healthcare assignment that tests whether you can apply theory to real care while protecting confidentiality.
 This complete UK guide explains how to structure a patient case study, what to include, and how to maintain anonymity and professionalism.

 What Is a Patient Case Study?